 Starting a creative business is an exciting endeavor.
 If you are thinking about turning your hobby into a business, it is probably because you love what you do and you want to share it with others.

-Take the time to answer these five questions and get to know the creative business that you plan on starting.
+Take the time to answer these five questions and get to know the creative business that you plan to start.